YacineSteeve/365_Days_of_Code/README.md

 Code each day of the week, each week of the month, each month of the year !

 Steps:
-1. Create your own directory in the repo.
+1. Create your own directory in the repo (it should have your name).
 2. Pull your code(s) in it each day.
 3. Enjoy!